Privacy & cookies policy

 How to delete and block our cookies

-If you wish to remove cookies set by our website from your browser in the future, you may delete them.
+If you wish to remove cookies set by our website from your browser, you may delete them.
 The instructions for removing cookies from your computer or mobile device depend on the operating system and web browser you use.
 Most web browsers allow some control of most cookies through the browser settings, which are usually found in the ‘options’ or ‘preferences’ menu of your web browser.
 In order to understand these settings, the ‘Help’ option in your internet browser will provide more details.
 Alternatively, the site https://www.whatarecookies.com includes instructions for managing cookies on many commonly used browsers, or you may consult the vendor documentation for your specific software.

 Third party cookies

-For more information about how Google Analytics collects and processes your data, please visit https://policies.google.com/technologies/cookies.
+For more information about how Google Analytics collects and processes your data, please visit https://policies.google.com/te...

 5. How we use your personal data

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data in the following circumstances:
+We will only use your personal data where we have a lawful basis to do so.
+Most commonly, we will use your personal data pursuant to one of the following lawful bases:

 • Where it is necessary for our legitimate interests (or those of a third party), and your interests and fundamental rights do not override those interests.

-• Where we need to comply with a legal obligation.
+• Where we need to process your personal data to comply with a legal obligation.

 Purposes for which we will use your personal data